ctram/compliance-ui/README.md

 > You might need to use https, that is, navigate to https://localhost:3000,
 > depending on your browser settings.
 >
-> The app does not support https, so you might receive a warning from your browser.
+> The local app does not support https, so you might receive a warning from your browser.
 > Tell the browser you don't care and to go to the address, anyway.

-## Usage
+## App Usage

 ### Initial Load